What does 'good' look like to a photography club judge?

 - If the image has a leading line, does it lead to something interesting or does it just fizzle out?

 - Does the picture give an impression of depth?
 For example, if the subject is posed in front of a brick wall, the wall should recede into the background rather than be shot straight on.

-- Studio portraits tend not to do well, no matter how well they are lit.
-Judges seem to prefer environmental portraits that tell a story.
+- Studio portraits against a seamless background tend not to do well, no matter how well they are lit.
+Judges seem to prefer environmental portraits that tell a story (especially composites).

 - Studio still life images of objects tend not to do well: judges argue that the the creator of the original object was the artist, not the photographer.
 A good flower still life is OK.
 Perhaps a more constructed still life might work too.

 - Architecture shots need to be more than a straightforward picture of a building.
 Otherwise, judges argue that "it's someone else's artwork”.

 - Is the main subject of the photograph on one of the thirds?
 Judges tend not to like a subject in the centre of a frame.

 - If it's a black and white print, is there a subtle colour cast? ("I can see magenta in there," as one judge said).

 - Are there any "Halos” around the subject because of excess use of clarity or sharpening?

 As I've said, you can fix all of these things in a photograph, but a judge may still not like it.
 This is because (contrary to what they may think) their judgement is based on impact, not on technical issues at all.
 But if you use this checklist, at least you'll make the judge suffer a little as they struggle to articulate their reasons for rejecting your image.